Michelle Badash, MS

 Anticoagulants are given to “thin” the blood, in an effort to prevent the formation of blood clots.
 The most serious side effect is bleeding.

-This medicine, which contains a nitrate, dilates blood vessels due to its effect on potassium flow in the heart cells and blood vessels.
+This medication, which contains a nitrate, dilates blood vessels by affecting the potassium flow in the heart cells and blood vessels.

-is an anti-anginal medicine that does not depend on reductions in heart rate or blood pressure.
+is an anti-anginal medication that does not depend on reductions in heart rate or blood pressure.
 It reduces the frequency of anginal chest pain, but has not been shown to reduce heart attacks.

 ACE inhibitors work to dilate blood vessels by interfering with the action of angiotensin, a chemical that contracts and narrows blood vessels.